|

 choicest pieces of land and it is the best located and adapted to stock

 raising of anything in the northern part of the state.
-They will
+They

 begin active operations in opening up a large farm the coming spring.

-In fact, everything is now under way and they expect to have not
+In fact, everything is now under way and they expect to have

 have not less than 200 acres under cultivation the first year and will